tmpbci/LJ/README.md

 Using the same idea check all ip address in LJ.conf.

-For network Gurus : bind to all network interface scheme is not working yet.

 #
 # To run
 #

-Always start the laser server first.
+A typical start is python main.py -L numberoflasers.
+Use -h to display all possible arguments.
+Always start the redis server first, then laser server, maybe those two should run on the same computer, then your client.

 Case 1 : the laser server computer is the same that the computer running a client :